poult-lab/daily-word/english_words_ learning.md

 [verb] It's hard for people to differentiate you know who's the Canadian who's the American.

 "to recognize or show that two things are not the same"

-09.pedestrian [pəˈdestriən]

-[noun] They fight coyotes in the city they fight dogs and pedestrians oh wow you can be bitten or you can be beaten by this Beast. "a person walking in the street and not travelling in a vehicle"

-10.Nepal [nəˈpɔl]

-[noun] We went trekking in Nepal.